kamranshahzad/LayoutBundle/README.md

 ## Template Regions & Blocks

-A theme templates may have many regions and inline blocks.
-Region is the collection of blocks.
+A theme templates may have many regions(Header, Footer, Sidebar) and inline blocks.
+Region is collection of blocks.
-In `layouts.xml` file you defined all regions which you want to use in your theme template.
+All regions that are to be used in theme are defined in `layouts.xml` file.

 #### Define regions in layouts.xml